-Most recently, Prof. Langdana's Macropolicy course and Prof. Ignacio (Nacho) Vijil-Cabrera’s course in Pricing Strategy (Managerial Econ) were both ranked #5 and #2 by Financial Times in Economics in EMBA programs worldwide, for the fourth time in succession, in 2020.
+Most recently, Prof. Langdana's Macropolicy course and Prof. Ignacio (Nacho) Vijil-Cabrera’s course in Pricing Strategy (Managerial Econ) were both ranked #2 by Financial Times in Economics in EMBA programs worldwide, for the fourth time in succession, in 2020.
 Economics has been in the Top 10 in the FT global rankings, over 8 times.
 In 2021, Prof. Langdana was featured as the lead story in the article, "15 Executive MBA Professors who made a Difference in 2021" by Poets and Quants.

-In a recent interview Langdana said, "This is actually the second time in 10 years that Rutgers EMBA Economics was ranked #2 in the world by the Financial Times, and the 8th time that Economics has been in the global FT Top Ten in Executive MBA Programs worldwide."
+In a recent interview Langdana said, "This is actually the fourth time in 10 years that Rutgers EMBA Economics was ranked #2 in the world by the Financial Times, and the 8th time that Economics has been in the global FT Top Ten in Executive MBA Programs worldwide."
 He adds, chuckling, "In fact this is reassuring--the University of Chicago has 30!
 Nobel laureates in their Economics Department.
 If we were to be ranked ahead of that team, Nacho and I would surely conclude that something was off with the FT rankings!"

-A professor in the Finance and Economics Department at Rutgers Business School, Dr. Langdana is also director of the globally ranked and highly regarded Rutgers Executive MBA Program.
+Professor Langdana is a professor in the Finance and Economics Department at Rutgers Business School and is also the director of the globally ranked and highly regarded Rutgers Executive MBA Program.
 Dr. Langdana was recently interviewed by The Wall Street Journal where he discusses how the Rutgers EMBA program evolves constantly to meet the changing needs and demands of the global executive workplace.
 He has been director since 1997.

-He currently teaches Macroeconomic Policy as well as International Trade and Global Macropolicy in the EMBA and MBA programs at Rutgers Business School.
+He currently teaches Macroeconomic Policy as well as International Trade and Global Macropolicy in the EMBA program at Rutgers Business School.
 In addition to his role at Rutgers, Prof. Langdana has taught extensively in China, Singapore, and France as well as in Iceland and India.
 All of his courses have a genuinely global outlook.

 His lectures integrate solid theory with actual ongoing developments in the global economy.
-Some topics in the macroeconomics course include the current US budget and trade deficits and the capital inflows that finance them, Fed policy following the Modern Monetary Theory during Covid and in the Post-Covid Era, the Biden Stimulus plan and its effect on upcoming inflation, the Eurozone economies post-Brexit and recent soft-landings in the emerging economies, the dollar-yuan peg and Chinese monetary policy.
-The trade class covers topics such as outsourcing, US R&D and intellectual property violation, the outlook on trade and employment, the emergence of Africa, the current status of the global Tariff Wars, and exchange rate dynamics in Europe, China, India and the US.
+Some topics in the macroeconomics course include the current US post-Covid budget deficits and the capital inflows that finance them, Fed policy following the Modern Monetary Theory during Covid and in the Post-Covid Era, the Biden Stimulus plan and its effect on upcoming inflation, the Eurozone economies post-Brexit and recent soft-landings in the emerging economies.
+The trade class covers topics such as outsourcing, inshoring, US R&D and intellectual property violation, the outlook on trade and employment, the emergence of Africa, the current status of the global Tariff Wars, and exchange rate dynamics in Europe, China, India and the US.

 Ph.D., Virginia Tech; Economics